 Nearly 3,000 colleges grant credit based on CLEP scores.
 CLEP exams range in subject from English composition to U.S. history, biology, and Spanish, among others.
 When students complete a 90-minute computer-based exam, they receive an instant score report, allowing them to make quicker course-enrollment decisions.

-Veterans can claim reimbursement for CLEP exams and exam administration fees under provisions of the Veterans' Benefits Improvement Act of 2004, which enhances the education benefits of the Montgomery GI Bill.
+Veterans can claim reimbursement for CLEP exams and exam administration fees using their GI Bill benefits.